stelzinga/MF/Management_Framework.md

 The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
 In all cases, it is important that any action determined within a Supervisory Process is closed timely.
 ________________________________________
 ## Business Functions
 Business Functions are fundamental business topics within Operations and more broadly the entire Venture.
 Even if the core of a Venture are its Operations, a Manager will often have to deal with transverse topics that permeate several aspects of Operations and can go outside of it.
-These topics do not always map or relate to as single aspect of Operations, nor do they map to a single Management Function either.
-Yet, being such a holistic topic , they may require the full POLC approach of Management.
+These topics do not always map or relate to as single aspect of Operations.
+Yet, being a holistic topic , they may require the full POLC approach.

 Typical Business Functions are as follows (in brackets the Operations or more broadly Venture Profile Tree items covered):
+- Operations (Operations)
 - Finance (Revenue, Cost, Assets, Liabilities, Equity)
 - HR (Staff)
 - IT (Assets)